pnp/sp-dev-fx-extensions/samples/react-slider-field-customizer/README.md

 # React Slider Field Customizer

 ## Summary
-The sample illustrates how to use Office UI Fabric React Slider in Field Customizer
+The sample illustrates how to use Office UI Fabric React Slider in Field Customizer with permissions-base inline editing

 ![React Slider Field Customizer](./assets/slider.png)